ldruizsan/PetMedicationCalendar/README.md

 # Pet Medication Dosage Scheduler 🐾💊

+## ⚠️ Disclaimer
+**This application is strictly for visualization purposes only.** It is not intended to replace professional veterinary advice, diagnosis, or official medical records.
+Always verify dosages and schedules with your veterinarian.

+## Live Demo
+You can access the deployed application here: **https://pet-medication-scheduler-d358b5192398.herokuapp.com/**

 ## Overview

 The Pet Medication Dosage Scheduler is a web application designed to help pet owners easily create, manage, and visualize medication schedules for their pets.
 It allows users to input pet details and a single medication regimen with multiple dosage steps, then displays this schedule on an interactive calendar.
 Users can also download a printable PDF version of the calendar.